 Mediation offers the following benefits over traditional litigation:

-- It facilitates more harmonious interactions between both parties in the future
+Mediation facilitates interactions between both parties in the future.

-To find out if mediation is the right option for you, please contact Northern Kentucky mediator Hoffman & Associates today to schedule an appointment.
-Hoffman & Associates performs mediations in Boone, Campbell, Gallatin, Grant, and Kenton counties of Kentucky.
+To find out if mediation is the right option for you, please contact Northern Kentucky mediator Greta Hoffman Walker today to schedule an appointment.
+We offer mediation services in Boone, Campbell, Gallatin, Grant and Kenton counties of Kentucky.